Jembreek/One-page-website-Starbucks/reamde.md

 * In addition, the user should be presented with different types of cocktails.

-* And also on the right side of the site there should be icons with social networks
+* And also on the right side of the site there should be icons with social networks.